-These protocols are described in detail in Clean TeQ's Environmental Management Strategy.
+These protocols are described in detail in SEM's Environmental Management Strategy.

-In accordance with Condition 9, Schedule 5 of Development Consent DA 374-11-00, Clean TeQ will provide regular reporting on the environmental performance of the Project on the Clean TeQ website.
-The Annual Review will be made publicly available on the Clean TeQ website to address this requirement.
+In accordance with Condition 9, Schedule 5 of Development Consent DA 374-11-00, SEM will provide regular reporting on the environmental performance of the Project on the SEM website.

-10.1 Incident Reporting
+10.1 INCIDENT REPORTING